One of the most debated topics in this industry is wet trim vs dry trim - which is better?

-When you dry your harvest and then trim, you'll achieve higher quality with a longer, slower drying period which preserve terpenes better.
+When you dry your harvest and then trim, you'll achieve higher quality with a longer, slower drying period which preserves terpenes better.

-In the past, trimming dry earned a reputation of damaging trichomes.
-The theory was that since dried flower is more brittle and easier damaged, the tumbling will knock off more trichomes.
+In the past, trimming dry earned a reputation for damaging trichomes.
+The theory was that since the dried flower is more brittle and easier to damage, the tumbling will knock off more trichomes.

 However, this is not necessarily accurate.
 Many trimming machines are optimized specifically for dry trimming, and this means they won't damage your trichomes.

-While dry trimming will result in higher quality flower, you sacrifice time, and time is money.
+While dry trimming will result in higher quality flowers, you sacrifice time, and time is money.